a-day-old-bagel/DualityEngine/README.md

-# Duality, a WIP 3D Game Engine
+# Duality, yet another WIP 3D Game Engine
 ####An amature venture with the goals of learning and having fun

 > Duality Engine is written in **C++**